razvan-cons/eventrest/README.md

  - Improve POST and PUT operations
  - Make DELETE operation soft delete
  - Add unit testing jUnit to the services
+ - Add a front-end client (Angular) to consume the API